Dawson Park (Portland, Oregon): History

+Dawson Park was designed by Florence Holmes Gerke, and acquired by Portland Parks & Recreation in 1921.

 In November 2013, a $2.6 million renovation began, resulting in the park's closure for nearly a year.
-City officials, aware of gentrification of the surrounding neighborhood, used community input to avoid ruining the park's role as a gathering place favored by African Americans.
+City officials, aware of gentrification of the surrounding neighborhood, utilized community input to preserve the park's role as a gathering place favored by African Americans.
 The upgraded park now includes a new playground and interactive water feature, enhanced accessibility and lighting, and new barbecue and picnic areas.
-Dawson Park also features double-sided medallions designed by Isaka Shamsud-Din, with traditional African patterns on one side and depictions of the neighborhood on the opposite side.
+Dawson Park also features double-sided artistic medallions designed by Isaka Shamsud-Din, with traditional African patterns on one side and depictions of the neighborhood on the opposite side.
+Additionally, the twelve artistic "story boulders" were added to the park to help preserve its history.